clening/obsidian-ai-mindmeld/README.md

 - [ ] Knowledge graph generation
 - [ ] Integration with other mindmap plugins
 - [ ] Mobile app support

+## Known issues
+- [ ] WHen combining mindmaps, the combination does not always maintain the STEEPLE structure, and often will regroup child categories in the wrong STEEPLE category.
+- [ ] Formatting in the MD file gets confused when merging and adds links as ##s instead of *s
+- [ ] The source view of the original mindmap generation has a horizontal spread that continues to persist, despite NUMEROUS edits to the GUI -- it's some sort of SVG rendering issue.
+I fix it, and then it goes back to sucking every time Claude Code makes an update
+- [ ] Saved MD mindmaps only create *s not ##s, and link associations fail.

 ## Contributing